 Due to the elimination of traditional trade borders, smaller businesses frequently struggle to compete with big corporations.
 Because wages must be reduced in order for these businesses to compete, this may result in unemployment in some sectors of the economy and lower living standards.

-Agreement negotiations are frequently conducted in secret, which fosters mistrust and controversies among businesses, special interest groups, labour unions, and the media.
+Agreement negotiations are frequently conducted in secret, which fosters mistrust and controversies among businesses, special interest groups, labor unions, and the media.

 Explore more information: